 - Lack of dignity and respect: being spoken to rudely, ignored, or excluded from decisions about your care.

-- Deaths in care: where concerns exist about the quality of care before a person with disability died in a service.
+- Deaths in care: where concerns exist about the quality of care before a person with disability died in a DFFH-funded disability service.
+The DSC has specific authority to review and investigate these deaths even if no complaint is made, to improve safety and prevent future harm.

 The DSC cannot take complaints about:

-- Informal or private supports not funded by DFFH or TAC.
+- Informal or private supports not funded by DFFH, TAC or WorkSafe.

 - Services outside Victoria.